Client Onboarding Checklist for an MSP

 8. Lift in 'free trial to paid' conversion

-1. Share a client onboarding questionnaire
+1. Share a Client Onboarding Questionnaire

 Collect any information you didn’t get through the sales process.
 Fill in the gaps in your understanding of the client.
 Also, discover how you can achieve their goals.
 The questionnaire can bring multiple stakeholders together to answer specific queries.